 Call (802) 731-0154 for Assistance Today!

 Being injured on the job requires medical care, appointments, and adjusting to the consequence of a work-related disability.
 It can become very stressful to go it alone when facing the additional pressure of trying to know your rights, choosing the better legal options, deciding whether to go to court or negotiate, taking the precautions to maintain your eligibility for Social Security and/or other benefits while maximizing the value of your workers’ compensation case in a settlement.
-The Law Office of Charles L. Powell PLLC is ready to listen to your story, hear your questions, concerns and your goals and to help you achieve the results desired in your workers’ compensation insurance case.
+With over 30 years of experience, The Law Office of Charles L. Powell PLLC is ready to listen to your story, hear your questions, concerns and your goals and to help you achieve the results desired in your workers’ compensation insurance case.

 Start exploring your legal options today.
 Fill out our online form to request a free case evaluation today.